You may ask yourself, "I am not rich or a scientist. What can I really do to help birds?"

-The American Bird Conservancy created the Top ten Ways to Help Birds This Spring.
+The American Bird Conservancy recently created the Top Ten Ways to Help Birds.
 These actions are so good that Bird City Wisconsin borrowed and adapted them to share with you.
 Are you up to the challenge?

 1. Keep your cat indoors.